-Most of the notable stuff is explained in the Night Sky Network log!
-It took a bit longer than we had hoped to get to the starparty, as initially we went to the wrong campus… Oops!
+It took a bit longer than we had hoped to get to this outreach, as initially we went to the wrong campus… Oops!
 Fortunately we realized our mistake and arrived at the correct campus with enough time to set up, and it was a fun night.
-There was one quiet kid who I didn’t mention in the Night Sky Network log, who I tried for a minute or two to help look through the eyepiece, but he couldn’t seem to understand that it wasn’t a nosepiece… Such is outreach! 🙂 It is most definitely worth it.
+There was one quiet kid who I didn’t mention in the Night Sky Network log, who I tried for a minute or two to help look through the eyepiece, but he couldn’t seem to understand that it wasn’t a nosepiece… Such is outreach!
+Definitely worth it.

 Event Date: Friday, 2/24/2017

 Name of Event/Service: Starry Starry Night (St. Francis Episcopal School)

 Description of Service Performed: We set up around early sunset in the playground.
 I used my Orion XT8 to show the kids Venus and Mars.
 The children came around in groups of 5-6, overall the scope was busy about half of the time.